vaibhavs4753/fix-it-buddy-app-31/replit.md

-# Service Marketplace App - Project Documentation
+# EFIX Service Marketplace - Project Documentation

 ## Overview
-This is a React + Vite frontend application for a service marketplace that connects clients with technicians.
-The application uses Supabase as the backend for authentication, data storage, and real-time features.
-It includes features like service booking, payment processing, live tracking with maps, and user management for both clients and technicians.
+EFIX is a React + Vite frontend application for a service marketplace that connects clients with professional technicians.
+The application features a modern dark theme with yellow/gold branding (HSL 45 93% 47%), uses Supabase as the backend for authentication, data storage, and real-time features.
+It includes service booking, payment processing, live tracking with maps, and user management for both clients and technicians providing electrical, mechanical, and plumbing services.

 ## Project Architecture
 - **Frontend**: React + TypeScript + Vite